Table of Contents

 Poems About God

-The words we read can act like a refuge in our busy lives if we let them, perhaps when we seek solace, understanding, or simply a connection to something greater than ourselves?
+The words we read act like a refuge in our busy lives if we let them, perhaps when we seek solace, understanding, or simply a connection to something greater than ourselves.

-I’m not talking about the bible here just to clarify, though, in parts, it is full of beautiful writings (just as an FYI).
+I’m not just talking about the bible here just to clarify, though to me, it is full of beautiful writings (just an FYI).

-On their own, outside of religion, poems about God have long served as a connecting point to the divine, capturing the essence of faith, love, curiosity, and the mysteries of the universe.
+On their own, outside of man-made religion, ‘poems about God’ have long served as a connecting point to the divine, capturing the essence of faith, love, intrigue, and the unknowns of the universe.

 I regularly write poems that I suppose are linked to God simply because I’m endlessly curious!